Cycle Training (Bikeability) at Everybody Sport

 Before setting off make sure to do a ABC bike check

-A = Air – squeeze the tyres to ensure they are solid like an apple and not like squishy like a banana.
+A = Air – Squeeze the tyres to ensure they are solid like an apple and not squishy like a banana.

 B = Brakes – Roll the bike forward and apply the front brakes.
 It should stop quickly.
 Roll the bike backwards to check the rear brakes.